Italian families lose 40 percent of their wealth in a decade

 DECADE OF CRISIS

 One in 10 families sold gold and jewels in the last two years to raise cash, the study said.
-Shops that buy gold for cash have proliferated as struggling Italians sell their valuables to pay the bills [ID:nL6E8JEB9R].
+Shops that buy gold for cash have proliferated as struggling Italians sell their valuables to pay the bills.

 Just under 18 percent of families were not able to cover all their expenses with their salary, the study found.
 Roman housewife Selma, 36, said she had stopped eating breakfast at cafes to save money.